DIY Snowflake Decor From Plastic Hangers – Easy Upcycle

 Pro Tips from Experts

-"When working with plastic, especially when applying heat, always prioritize ventilation.
-The fumes emitted can be harmful.
-A simple fan directing air away from your workspace is often sufficient, but for extensive work, consider an exhaust fan."
+"Always prioritize ventilation when heating plastic—fumes can be harmful.
+A simple fan directing air away from your workspace is often sufficient."

 Advanced Techniques